 The social media platform Whatsapp is becoming the go-to messaging solution for healthcare providers as clinicians embrace digital solutions to improve communication and workplace efficiencies.
 The benefits of a real-time communication solution in healthcare is huge.
 Whatsapp clearly has some advantages when compared to other traditional modalities used by clinicians.

-Whatsapp as a health communication tool – the good:
+Whatsapp as a medical messaging app – the good:

 - More secure than SMS texting.